ingraso/WatchList-TDT4140/README.md

 # 31

+## Motivation
+WatchList AS is a platform to review movies and series.
+The application was developed in cooperation with a product owner, in the TDT4140 course at NTNU during the spring semester in 2020.

+## Technology
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and is a movie review/database known as WatchList.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and is written in React frontend and JavaScript backend.

 ## Running Application